empovit/openshift-on-vmware-with-vgpu/README.md

 If the Terraform task has failed, but you don't have enough information, try to run the Terraform script manually (it's idempotent).
 Review the generated _tmp/terraform.tfvars_ file, change to the _equinix\_metal_ directory, then run `terraform apply -var-file=../tmp/terraform.tfvars`.

+Full Terraform stdout is also dumped into _tmp/terraform.log_.

 ### Connecting to the Router/Bastion

 A bastion host IP address is printed out by Ansible after it becomes available.
 You will already have the right SSH key for passwordless access.